makyo/writing/posts/gender/_posts/2013-09-25-identity-and-expression.markdown

 discussions, instructions, and insults.
 Help me out here, even if it's to tell me that I'm wrong and in what ways.
 Tell me on Twitter, in the comments, or email or whatever.
-I just need some outside source, some direction (towards or away), and maybe I'll feel a bit more momentum.
+I just need some outside source, some direction (towards or away), even a little identity, and maybe I'll feel a bit more momentum.